 The resilient city did eventually recover, and by the early 19th century it was an industrial centre for kelp farming and salt production.
 The kelp formed the basis of early fertilisers and was harvested from the lagoon and transported by the Moliceiros boats back to shore.
 The high-quality salt from Aveiro was used by the Portuguese fishing fleet, who fished the cod banks off Newfoundland, to preserve the caught fish and make the much-beloved Bacallao (salted dried cod).

-At the turn of the last century the emigrants who had deserted Portugal to find riches in Brazil, returned and recreated the extravagant Art Nouveau architecture in the houses they built along the canals.
+At the turn of the last century, the emigrants who had deserted Portugal to find riches in Brazil, returned and recreated its extravagant Art Nouveau architecture in the houses they built along the canals.
 Today Aveiro is a major university city and the region is the manufacturing heartland of Portugal.

-The nuns used the egg whites to starch their habits, so there was an abundance of egg yokes, and these were used to make sweet pastries and cakes.
+The nuns used the egg whites to starch their habits, so there was an abundance of egg yolks, and these were used to make sweet pastries and cakes.

 With the expulsion of all religious orders in the 19th century, the culinary expertise was transferred to the local bakeries.
 Later, Aveiro became a major stop along the Lisbon-Porto railway, where women in traditional dress would sell the cakes onboard the train, and the taste for Ovos Moles spread across the whole of Portugal.